nadinesk/nadinesk.github.io/_posts/2017-11-26-using-react-for-my-resume.markdown

 # Overview

-I used React to create an online resume, inspired by [this example](https://github.com/freaksauce/React-Resume-ES6).
+I used React to create an online resume (code on Github [here](https://github.com/nadinesk/resume)), inspired by [this example](https://github.com/freaksauce/React-Resume-ES6).

 # Single Source of JSON